-- 4.2.28 Honley Conservation Area is situated in LCA 6 Honley Village Centre as identified in section 4.1.15 and described in Appendix 7. - 4.2.29 Honley Conservation Area was designated in 1973 and contains numerous buildings dating from the 18th and 19th centuries.
+- 4.2.27 Honley Conservation Area is situated in LCA 6 Honley Village Centre with a very small part in LCA 7 River Holme Wooded Valley as identified in section 4.1.17. - 4.2.28 Honley Conservation Area was designated in 1973 and contains numerous buildings dating from the 18th and 19th centuries.
 The historic core is compact with narrow streets which lead up through the village.
 The oldest buildings are found in the historic core surrounding St. Mary's Parish Church which was constructed in 1843 to replace an earlier church building.
-Weavers' cottages with rows of mullioned windows are also found throughout the village. - 4.2.30 There is no conservation area appraisal at the current time.
+Weavers' cottages with rows of mullioned windows are also found throughout the village. - 4.2.29 There is no conservation area appraisal at the current time.